-19. COMMENTS ON THE LETTER DATED 13 DECEMBER 2017 FROM THE CHAIRMAN OF THE CORPORATE GOVERNANCE COMMITTEE
+19. COMMENTS ON THE LETTER DATED 21 DECEMBER 2018 FROM THE CHAIRMAN OF THE CORPORATE GOVERNANCE COMMITTEE

-The recommendations contained in the letter dated 13 December 2017 from the Chairman of the Corporate Governance Committee were brought to the attention of the Board at the meeting held on 13 September 2018.
-The recommendations contained therein will be considered with a view to identifying possible governance changes, either by adapting application of the corporate governance code or in explaining the reasons for non-application.
+The recommendations contained in the letter dated 21 December 2018 from the Chairman of the Corporate Governance Committee were brought to the attention of the Board at the meeting held on 28 February 2019.
+The recommendations contained therein have been partially considered, as described in the Corporate Governance Report.